Wow, that Bitcoin news makes trading tough sometimes.

 By thinking differently about news and narratives, you can take steps to prepare your account for up and downside trading surprises.

-If you’re looking for a secure, fast and easy-to-use crypto exchange, you can be confident with Bitvo.
+If you’re looking for a secure, fast and easy-to-use crypto trading platform, you can be confident with Bitvo.

 You can buy, sell and trade BTC, ETH, XRP and more with your Bitvo account.